dmke/inform-inspect/README.md

 ## Setup

-You need access to two things:
+You need access to a few things:

 1. Incoming inform packets.
-These are Application Layer packets (HTTP) directed to the controller (usually "http://unifi:8080/inform").
+These are Application Layer packets (HTTP) directed to the controller (usually <http://unifi:8080/inform>).

 2. The controller's MongoDB, which holds the encryption key for the inform packets.
 By default, this is a local child process of the